YasutoDATANOMIQ/RL_course_materials/README.md

 ### General tasks
  - [ ] Cleaning and adjusting scripts so that they can be used for lectures
  - [ ] Checking copy rights and clarifying sources
+ - [ ] Changing data structure of states in basic MDP environemnts (Don't use defaultdict)

 ### "RL" without trial and errors
  - [x] Preparing basic grid map environment and agent